JRRS1982/TutorialProjects/reactRedux/Redux.md

 };
 ```
 2. Action
-    - the name/type of what needs to take place
+    - the name/type of what needs to take place. i.e. the type of the return in the action creator.
 3. Dispatch
-    - takes the actions and sends to reducers with data
+    - takes the action and sends to (all) the reducer with data.
 4. Reducers
-    - receive an action and data and process the data dependent on the action
+    - receive an action and data and transforms something / does the change we want.
     - nb the first time a reducer is called it will have no value in 'oldListOfClaims', for the payload to be added to, so a default will need to be provided.
 ```
 const claimsHistory = (oldListOfClaims = [], action) => {